 Tense all the muscles in your body that you can.
 Hold for a count of three.
 Release.
 Repeat this three times.

 Take three deep breaths, in and out.
+Any other thoughts knocking on your mind’s door?
+Tell them to wait.

 Add some soap to a sponge.
 See its glossy color and note its scent.
 Agitate the sponge to create bubbles, watching the bubbles grow in number and feeling their warmth run over the skin of your hands.